UnluckyForSome/FilterQuest/README.md

  - Regions
 If you have several versions of the same game with different regions, FilterQuest will prioritize in the order: USA > Europe > UK > Australia > Everything Else! - e.g. if "Game (USA)" exists "Game (Europe)" will be removed.
 This also covers combined regions - e.g. if "Game (USA, Brazil)" exists, "Game (Europe)" will be removed.

- - Languages
+ - Fewer Languages
 Versions of the same game with fewer languages will be prioritized - e.g. if "Game (Europe)" exists "Game (Europe) (En,De,Fr)" will be removed.
 Different versions with the same amount of languages will be evaluated for the best languages possible - e.g. if "Game (Europe) (En,Fr,De)" exists "Game (Europe) (Pt,Sv,Ru)" will be removed.
+A newer version will be prioritized over less languages.

 - Versions & Reversions
 Lower versions of the same game will be removed - e.g. if "Game (USA) (v1.2)" exists "Game (USA) (v1.1)" will be removed.
 If "Game (USA) (Rev A)" exists "Game (USA) (Rev B)" will be removed.